microsoft/promptflow/docs/how-to-guides/init-and-test-a-flow.md

 ### Test a single node in the flow

 Customer can test a single python node in the flow.
-It will use customer provides date or the default value of the node as input.
+It will use customer provides data or the default value of the node as input.
 It will only use customer specified node to execute with the input.

 ::::{tab-set}
 :::{tab-item} CLI